eeue56/the-elm-report/README.md

 #### Fay

-Fay is a Haskell subset which exposes a FFI which allows the developer to run any JS code with backing from Haskell's type system
+ * Haskell subset
+ * FFI for running Javascript code
+ * FFI has Haskell type support

 #### GHC.js

-GHC.js is a Haskell subset with a library for creating HTML elements.
-It avoids an FFI through providing some predefined functions for working with JS.

---

-###

---
+  * Haskell subset
+  * Predefined functions that can be used in lots of different ways
+  * Predefined functions prefered to using raw FFI